 HLT31115 – Certificate III in Non-Emergency Patient Transport

 In your role as a transport officer, you will be work alongside a variety of health and government agencies.
-Being skilled at how to communicate and work effectively within a health and community services environment is essential.
+Therefore, being skilled at how to communicate and work effectively within the inter-agency environment is absolutely essential.

 Number of units to complete: 13